-- 1. Condition Instruction 0xB0 - 2.
-The next desired condition instruction (0xB1 to 0xCF, but different from the one used during the previous upload to identify a new setup) - Data instructions (to save the register contents) along with any required calibrate and/or I/O update instructions - 4.
+- 1. Condition instruction (0xB0) - 2.
+The next desired condition instruction (0xB1 to 0xCF, but different than the one used during the previous upload to identify a new setup) - 3.
+Data instructions (to save the register contents) along with any required calibrate and/or input/output update instructions - 4.
 Pause instruction (FE)